irwin-cayo/parking-lot-counter-YOLO/README.md

 git clone https://github.com/irwin-cayo/parking-lot-counter-YOLO.git
 ```

 Now that you have the repository on your local machine, it is best practice to create a virtual environment to house the dependencies for this project.
 You may use an environment creator of your choice such as virtualenv, pipenv or venv.
 If you do not have any of these simply install one via command line.
-Note: You will need to have python installed on your machine.
+Note: You will need to have python3 installed on your machine.

 ```
 pip install virtualenv